 Last but not least, I would single out yet another collateral damage: the multitude of the trails blazed and heterogeneity of inspirations.
 I suspect that the peer-review system carriers a good part of blame for the fact that something like 60 percent or more of journal articles are never quoted (which means leaving no trace on our joint scholarly pursuits), and (in my reception at any rate) the ‘learned journals’… ooze monumental boredom.
 To find a new enlightening and inspiring idea (as distinct from finding a recipe for getting safely through the peer-built barricade), browsing through thousands of journal pages is all too often called for.
 With my tongue in one cheek only, I’d suggest that were our Palaeolithic ancestors to discover the peer-review dredger, we would still be sitting in caves…

 That’s a fairly damning verdict from an Emeritus Professor of Sociology, don’t you think?
 I haven’t met anyone who thinks that the REF (Research Excellence Framework) is a good idea and does the job it’s intended to do.
 The ‘peer-built barricade’ that Bauman mentions evolved in a world before real-time communication between academics; although it feels obvious to say so, the internet changes everything.
-As proved with my thesis (see Appendix 3) the amount and quality of feedback does not depend either upon journals or anonymity.
+As proved with <a href="my thesis (see Appendix 3) the amount and quality of feedback does not depend either upon journals or anonymity.
 We can, and should, build a better (more democratic, fairer, transparent) system.

 Image CC BY-SA Gideon Burton